Cambodia by Private Train

 This morning after breakfast and check out, we’ll board our private coach for the overland journey to Siem Reap, the gateway to the mythical realm of Angkor Wat and our very comfortable home until the tour ends.

-Upon arrival, we’ll go directly to our riverside boutique hotel, the delicious Treeline Urban Resort, and check in.
+Upon arrival, we’ll go directly to our riverside boutique hotel, the evocative Treeline Urban Resort, and check in.
 Your afternoon is at leisure to lie by the pool, have a massage, or go for a walk along the river to familiarise yourself with your surroundings in this enchanting town.

 Dinner tonight will be at the Olive Cuisine de Saison, an authentic French restaurant, renowned for its excellent cuisine and unique setting in a colonial-era building dating back to the 1930’s.